driimus/nx-plugins/packages/nx-plugin-openapi/README.md

 Keep your API spec files in libs, and auto-generate sources and docs.

-## 🧐 What is it?

 It's a plugin for organizing OpenAPI spec files in libraries.
 You can then have other libraries for API SDKs, server stubs, or documentation, all auto-generated from the spec files.

-## 💡 How to install
+## Installation

+### Prerequisites

+Sources get auto-generated via [`openapi-generator-cli`](https://github.com/OpenAPITools/openapi-generator-cli), which requires an active Java or Docker installation.

 ```sh
 nx add @driimus/nx-plugin-openapi
 ```

-### Prerequisites

-Sources get auto-generated via [`openapi-generator-cli`](https://github.com/OpenAPITools/openapi-generator-cli), so you'll need Java 8 or Docker installed.

-## 🧰 Usage
+## Usage

 ### Create a lib for an API spec file